fenago/apache-solr/lab_guides/Lab_3.md

 All of these problems can be catered using field analysis to ignore common words or casing while indexing or querying.
-We will dive deep into field analysis in the next chapter.
+We will dive deep into field analysis in the next lab.

 Now, coming back to field types, all analyses on a field are done by the field type, whether documents are indexed or a query is made on the